Iron ore futures buoyed by China demand sentiment despite early-week slump

 BHP CEO Mike Henry said China's pro-growth policies, including those in the property sector, and easing COVID-19 curbs could support progressive improvement in the second half of the year, ANZ Research said in a note.

-China said the worst was over in its battle against COVID-19 ahead of what is expected to be the busiest day of travel in years on Friday, a mass movement of people that has fed fears of a further surge in infections.
+China said the worst was over in its battle against COVID-19 ahead of what is expected to be one of the busiest days of travel in years on Friday, a mass movement of people that has fed fears of a further surge in infections.

 Meanwhile, India's eastern state of Odisha on Thursday approved ArcelorMittal Nippon Steel India's $4.68 billion steel plant project, a government statement said.

-Most Asian equity markets edged higher on Friday, while the U.S. dollar hung near its weakest levels since May, with investors fretting about the risks of a global recession as the Federal Reserve presses on with interest rate hikes MKTS/GLOB
+Asian equity markets and crude oil rose on Friday amid optimism about China's reopening following the lifting of stringent COVID curbs, as markets prepared for the Lunar New Year holidays.
+MKTS/GLOB

-The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 rose 0.1%, stainless steel SHSScv1 gained 0.6%, meanwhile hot-rolled coil SHHCcv1 inched 0.1% lower, and wire rod SWRcv1 edged down 0.3%.
+The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 was largely unchanged, down 0.02%, hot-rolled coil SHHCcv1 edged down 0.3%, meanwhile stainless steel SHSScv1 inched 0.03% higher, and wire rod SWRcv1 gained 0.2%.

 Australia's Whitehaven Coal WHC.AX estimates Japan will around 20 million tonnes of metallurgical coal when its ban on Russian supply takes effect in April, Chief Executive Paul Flynn said on Friday.